axllent/silverstripe-enquiry-page/README.md

-Enquiry Form Module for SilverStripe 3
+Enquiry Page Module for SilverStripe 3
 ======================================
-This is a simple module to add an Enquiry Form pagetype to the CMS.
+This is a simple module to add an Enquiry Page pagetype to the CMS.
 The module uses vanilla JavaScript, so no requirements for third-party libraries (ie: jQuery or MooTools).
 The enquiry form can be configured to add & order your own fields, including the following types: